Signs that a child may need extra help after a parent’s death

 Depression and complicated grief in children can look different from an adult’s.
 For instance, a common sign of depression in a child is a change in behavior, like sudden changes in grades, withdrawal, or losing friends.
 Some children seem more angry and irritable than depressed.

 Complicated grief is different from the usual grieving process.
-It’s marked by how long it lasts, how much it interferes with the child’s life, or by how severe it is.
+It’s marked by how long it lasts, how much it interferes with the child’s life, or how severe it is.
 Sometimes, a child will seem to be stuck in the process of grieving.
 Grief reactions or mourning processes like this are not only unusual, but are also unhealthy.
 If it’s severe and lingers, the child might need professional help to get through the grieving process.

 These problems can show up months or even years after the parent’s death.
-If a child seems to be having trouble, it may mean a more serious problem than the usual grief response to losing a parent.
+If a child seems to be having trouble, it could mean a more serious problem than the usual grief response to losing a parent.
 Extra help is needed if a child:

 - Cannot be comforted